Apple Vision Pro: a revolution for professionals?

 Alan Dye -Apple vice-president of human interface design

-Even at TechViz, our software has supported mixed reality headsets with Canon MREAL in 2006, hand interaction with Cyberglove in 2005 or eye tracking with SMI in 2016 (the company has been bought by Apple since).
+At TechViz, our software has supported Mixed Reality headsets for a long time (e.g., Canon MREAL in 2006), hand interaction with Cyberglove in 2005, and eye tracking with SMI in 2016 (the company was bought by Apple).

-But the key thing is not the numbers.
-It is whether they are good enough for the device to be a perfect consumer product that really performs the task that it has been designed for.
-With a beautiful design, easy to learn and enjoyable to use.
-And there we have the Apple DNA.
+But the key aspect here is not the numbers.
+The most important question is whether the device will be a perfect consumer product that truly performs the tasks it was designed for, is easy to learn, and enjoyable to use.
+And that's where the Apple DNA comes in.

-Other virtual reality headsets have incrementally improved their performance and quality year after year.
-But the Apple HMD has been designed the other way.
+While other VR headsets have incrementally improved their performance and quality over the years, the Apple HMD has been designed differently.
 Even the rumor that Apple design teams had blocked the release of the previous iteration as it was not good enough might be true.

 “With Vision Pro, you’re no longer limited by a display.
 Your surroundings become an infinite canvas,” .
 “Vision Pro blends digital content into the space around us.
 It will introduce us to Spatial Computing.”